cantaro86/hpc-user-guide/appunti-HPC.md

-## Debug python program on the compute node with VS-code
+## Debug python program on the compute node with VS Code

 Debugging a python program that runs on a compute node is not straightforward.
 You need the following things: